eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 + Research UX and stay up to date on UI/UX methodologies.
 + You are experienced with InVision Studio, Sketch, Adobe XD or Figma
 + skill set:
+	- Accurat is looking for UX / UI design intern to be included in the design team of the Milan office.
+	- Our ideal candidate knows:
+		* imagine, design and collaborate with data viz and development teams to create effective and innovative user experiences;
+		* interact and design solutions with customers that can satisfy both explicit and unidentified needs.
+	- Our ideal candidate has:
+		* interest and propensity to learn work dynamics in an international company, dealing with highly innovative and experimental projects;
+		* an academic background in visual design, UX / UI design;
+		* experience in the design and implementation of interfaces and user experience;
+		* excellent knowledge of vector graphics software such as Adobe Illustrator and Sketch.
+	- Also welcome:
+		* knowledge of software for creating interactive prototypes (Framer, Invision ...);
+		* experience in the use of visual mapping tools such as Plectica;
+		* experience in type design and editorial design;
+		* talent or predisposition for vector and / or raster illustration.
++ skill set:
+	- Proficient in one or more of the Conversation/UX design tools (IBM Watson Content hub, IBM digital experience manager, Botsociety, MS Visio, Sayspring Flinto, UxPin, Omnigraffle, proto.IO, MockFlow etc.)
+	-  Strong understanding of the NLP space and Voice based processing (Natural language Processing, understanding, sentiment analysis, Intent classification, dialogue flows, personality insight, Text to Speech, Speech to Text, )
+	-  Experience in conceiving and delivering fantastic end-to-end cross-channel experiences with appreciation of flow, context, micro-interactions, multi -modal possibilities, performance and tone for multiple customers
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.